General Tour Information

 The Lizzadro Museum is now available virtually!
 Tour the Museum from your home or school here.

 Ask a Geologist – Virtual Programs

 This virtual, interactive activity will provide students an opportunity to have all of their earth science questions answered by a geologist at the Museum.
 This program is available with advanced notice and costs $20 for a 30 minute virtual session with up to 30 students.
 Please contact the educator to schedule your session.

 Scavenger Hunt Quiz

-The scavenger hunt quiz is on a third grade reading level and pertains to both levels of the Museum.
+The scavenger hunt quiz is on a third-grade reading level and pertains to all sections of the Museum.
 Download the Scavenger Hunt Quiz Here.
-The group splits in half to take the quiz (2 to 3 students per quiz).
+The group splits in half to explore the Museum (2 to 3 students per scavenger hunt).
 The students answer questions by finding the exhibits.
-The groups then switch levels.
-The lower level group is allowed to visit the Museum Gift Shop in small groups accompanied by an adult.
-A large selection of low-priced items are available for children.
+Large groups are split into two sections of the Museum – the Carvings Hall in the front and the Rock and Mineral Experience and Special Exhibit Hall in the back.
+The groups switch after 15-20 minutes.

 This brochure outlines School and Scout Tours, The Rock & Mineral Challenge, Educational Videos, Teaching Aid Boxes and Educational Programs.

 ...is a club dedicated to rock hounds (young and old) find out about field trips and information on rocks, minerals and fossils especially the Mazon Creek fossils of Illinois. www.esconi.org.